Corinna Wedekind

 Your Erasmus stay is coming to an end?
 Then it is time to take care of some formal things, because after your return you have to submit some documents to the International Office.

-Please send the documents CONFIRMATION OF REGISTRATION and TRANSCRIPT OF RECORDS after your arrival in Germany by e-mail to your Erasmus+ worldwide coordinator Corinna Wedekind.
+Please upload the documents CONFIRMATION OF REGISTRATION “departure” and TRANSCRIPT OF RECORDS to the database after your arrival in Germany.

 If all documents are submitted and all requirements are met, the second Erasmus installment will be paid.